Instant Noodle Evangelism

 No matter where you go in East Asia, you are bound to find instant noodles.
-The appeal of instant noodles is the they are quick.
+The appeal of instant noodles is that they are quick.
 You are hungry.
 You don’t have time to get a real meal and you want to eat something NOW that will satisfy your hunger.
 Instant noodles really aren’t that tasty of a meal but in a bid to get people to buy their brand of instant noodles, the companies who produce them make the pictures on the package look as appealing as possible.
 Steaming golden noodles held between wooden chopsticks over a bowl of more steaming golden noodles, together with a multitude of lush green vegetables and savory prawns or slices of succulent pork (or some variation on that theme).
 If you go by the picture on the package, this bowl of noodles is going to be a really tasty and satisfying meal.
 In reality, instant noodles are somewhat rubbery and those nice looking vegetables and meat are not included.
 Your stomach gets filled for a little while but that promise of a tasty satisfying meal remains unfulfilled.
 But if you are desperate enough for something good to eat, it is possible convince yourself that these noodles will be like that fancy picture on the label.

 So what do instant noodle have to do with evangelism ?
 In the same way that instant noodles promise a short cut to a tasty meal but come up short, there is much evangelism in Thailand that promises a spiritual shortcut to salvation and blessing but comes up short.
 It is a simplistic evangelism that promises people healing, solutions to their life problems, and a ticket to heaven if one will simply pray a short prayer to invite Jesus into their life.
 The problem is that most Thai folk Buddhists have no foundation in Biblical truth and can not actually make an instant decision to receive Christ like some evangelists invite them to do.
 In the providence of God, it is possible that someone could hear the Gospel for the first time and understand enough to repent and believe in Christ, but that would be the rare exception and not the norm.